timofeysie/Vincent/README.md

 # Vincent

-This is a game about art.
+This is a guessing game about art.
 The player is shown a painting, and a list of possible artists.
+There are five artists to choose is the current list which will be expanded soon.
-They get scored by the number of correct choices.
+The player is scored by the number of correct choices versus the number of guesses they make.
 Currently it is mainly post-impressionists, with a few impressionists.
-The player can also brows the art collection by artists.
+The player can also browse the list of paintings by artists.
-We scrape Wikidata lists of artist to assemble the data.
+We scrape Wikidata for a list of works by a particular artist to assemble the data.
+This is done in the Theo node.js project.

 ## Quickstart